 These are joined by a whole host of seasonal and specialty brews, so there’s always something new to try.

-Black Hog opens its doors from Wednesday to Sunday, and has an events calendar chock full of painting sessions, art exhibitions, trivia nights and live comedy.
+Black Hog opens its doors from Thursday through Sunday, and has an events calendar chock-full of painting sessions, art exhibitions, trivia nights and live comedy.

-There’s almost always a food truck parked up outside, especially on weekends.
+There’s almost always a food truck parked up outside, normally on weekends.
+When I came, the grilled cheese was on point.

 13. Walker Road Vineyards